curiousest/curiousest.github.io/_drafts/2020-01-27-fitness-intro.md

 ### Always look good

 In the 10-15% bodyfat range, men look great.
 There's a desirable range for women too.
 Lose fat until you look good, then do bulk/cut cycles in that range to stay looking good.
 All goals require building or maintaining muscle with strength exercises (including losing fat).
-Cardio and conditioning barely builds or maintains muscle.
 The more muscle mass you have, the more calories you burn.
+Cardio and conditioning barely build or maintain muscle, but they are good for your health and burn lots of calories.

 ### Fitness effort complements office work effort